Doing Business with HHS

 We’re dedicated to delivering the best services possible to qualified Texans – but we can’t do it alone.
 By contracting with businesses, critical services are performed including processing payments for food purchases, providing medical and long-term care, and running day care centers.

-Annually, Texas Health and Human Services awards more than $60 billion in contracts for goods and services.
-Contracts run the gamut from computer services to janitorial services to direct client services.
+Annually, HHS awards more than $60 billion in contracts for goods and services.
+Contracts run the gamut from computer support to janitorial services to direct client services.
 HHS also ensures that women- and minority-owned businesses are included in the contracting process.

 Through licensing and regulation activities, HHS ensures that individuals and organizations that provide services to our clients are prepared to follow state and federal regulations and continue to do so.